tungtung233/rollDice/readme.md

 # Run the local server at localhost:8080
 npm run dev

-# Build for production in the dist/ directory
-npm run build
+# Then click on the button to roll some dice!
 ```